jacobswan1/ViTCAP/README.md

  ## Training & Evaluation
  The bellowing commands will do the training & evaluation.

  To conduct the CIDEr optimization, run the following command.
-Note that CIDEr optimization consumes large memories (on V100 with 32GB memories) and I just randomly sample just 200 tokens for training.
-This probably indicates that using a larger memory device or better sampling method, better CIDEr scores might be reached.
+Note that CIDEr optimization consumes large memories and I just randomly sample just 200 tokens for training on my V100 with 32GB memories.
+This probably indicates that better CIDEr scores might be reached using a larger memory device or better sampling method.

  ## Checkpoint